 Welcome!
 The first step is to register with our office which is as easy as creating your online student job application.
-Once approved, you will have access to the student jobs database.
-The 4-steps to are:
+Once approved, you will have access to the student job database.

 1. Register & Create a Student Job Application

 This is your application for campus employment and the foundation of your resume.
 As your skills and experience grow, you can choose which experiences you wish new employers to see when applying for on-campus jobs.

 - Be sure to list ALL available hours; you can discuss ‘preferred’ work schedule during the interview.

 - Include all work and volunteer experience (i.e., high school clubs/organizations, service positions, sporting roles, etc.).